wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-hadoop-use-blob-storage.md

 The URI scheme provides unencrypted access (with the *wasb:* prefix) and SSL encrypted access (with *wasbs*).
-We recommend using *wasbs* wherever possible, even when accessing data that lives inside the same datacenter in Azure.
+We recommend using *wasbs* wherever possible, even when accessing data that lives inside the same region in Azure.

 The &lt;BlobStorageContainerName&gt; identifies the name of the container in Azure Blob storage.
 The &lt;StorageAccountName&gt; identifies the Azure Storage account name.
 A fully qualified domain name (FQDN) is required.